High School Students: Get the Mentoring You Need

 Butler was born and raised in Harvey, Illinois and came from a first-generation and low-income household where he was the first in his family to graduate with his bachelor’s.
 He is very committed to his work with JJC Student Support Services.
 Butler is a strong believer in assisting students on being successful while attending JJC so that they can graduate and transfer.
 He is actively involved with organizations, clubs and committees for the benefit of his students and department.

-Colleen Uremovic is a lifelong resident of the Joliet area and has dedicated her professional career to working within the Joliet community that has formed her into the person she is today.
+Colleen Uremovic is a lifelong resident of the Joliet area and has dedicated her professional career to working within the Joliet community, which has formed her into the person she is today.
 Uremovic graduated summa cum laude from the University of St. Francis with a bachelor's degree in Elementary Education and endorsements in English as a Second Language (ESL) and Special Education.
 Throughout her time at USF, she gained experience working in a higher education environment as a student ambassador and certified peer mentor.
 Upon graduation, Uremovic worked in Joliet District 86 as a general education teacher in an inclusion setting and as a special education teacher in a self-contained setting.
-Uremovic has extensive experience teaching and mentoring individuals within the Joliet community which supports her in her duties as an Educational Outreach Specialist for Joliet Junior College’s ETS branch of the TRIO program.
+Uremovic has extensive experience teaching and mentoring individuals within the Joliet community, which supports her in her duties as the Manager of Joliet Junior College’s TRIO Educational Talent Search program.
+Uremovic started with TRIO ETS in 2022 as an Educational Outreach Specialist.
 In this program, Uremovic works directly with students to provide mentoring, tutoring, and programming that can assist students in establishing and working towards goals that will enhance their success leading toward and long after graduation.
-As a member of the Joliet Community who has benefited from participating in a first-generation college student program, Uremovic knows how important programs like ETS are.
-Uremovic is passionate about assisting students in discovering what is important to them and providing resources they can use to work towards reaching those goals.
+As a member of the Joliet Community who has benefited from participating in a first-generation college student program, Uremovic knows how important programs like TRIO ETS are.
+Uremovic is passionate about assisting students in discovering what is important to them and providing resources they can use to work towards reaching those goals with a focus on access and equity.
 Pronouns: She/Her/Hers

 Educational Outreach Specialist